Black squirrel: Introduced/non-native populations

 The population of black squirrels in Massachusetts's Pioneer Valley originated from two shipments of Michigan black squirrels sent to Frank Stanley Beveridge, the founder of Stanley Park in Westfield.
 Beveridge reportedly released the black squirrels into the park he established during the late 1940s.
 The population of black squirrels has since spread throughout the Pioneer Valley, with large populations existing in Amherst and Westfield.
+Black squirrels are also present around suburban Boston and the Springfield, Massachusetts area.
 During this same period, black squirrels from Canada were also released at parks in Princeton, New Jersey.

 Black morphs of eastern gray squirrels are also present in the United Kingdom.
 The black squirrel population in the UK originates from black morphs brought over from North America, as opposed to a mutation that occurred with the existing population of non-melanistic eastern gray squirrels.
 However, how the species was introduced into the country's ecosystem remains undetermined.
 Some suggest the black morph population originated from squirrels released into the wild in the 19th century, while others assert the population originated from black morphs in zoos that escaped captivity.
 The first black squirrel to be recorded in the wild in the United Kingdom was in 1912, in Woburn, Bedfordshire.
 By 2009, the black morph accounted for nearly half of all squirrels in Cambridgeshire and in other areas of England, including Hertfordshire and Bedfordshire.
 There are an estimated 25,000 black morphs squirrels in the East of England in 2009.
-However, as eastern gray squirrels (both non-melanistic and black morphs) threatens the local Eurasian red squirrel population, local authorities have begun to regulate and control the spread of the species in parts of England.
+However, as eastern gray squirrels (both non-melanistic and black morphs) threaten the local Eurasian red squirrel population, local authorities have begun to regulate and control the spread of the species in parts of England.